Key Information you must know about Pensions Auto-enrolment. Workplace pensions

 But there is a catch.
 If you are currently exempted from auto-enrolment by this director-only clause but on or after 1 October 2017, you employ a worker, your company will be viewed as ‘new employer’ and therefore have new auto-enrolment duties.

-You can be fined by The Pension Regulator for missing deadlines and although there is usually some leniency, rules are being monitored with more strictness.
+You can be fined by The Pension Regulator for missing deadlines and although there is usually some leniency.
+These rules are being monitored with more strictness.

 Contact us if you need any professional guidance or further clarification about of auto-enrolment in workplace pensions.